Gluten-Free, Dairy-Free Holiday Baking – Which ingredients to choose?

 This is a great recipe to start before an afternoon outside and then come in to enjoy a warm drink together.
 I’ve made this recipe with rice milk and it worked fine.
 I usually start with less sugar, which leaves the option of adding more if it is needed.

 Nothing says the holidays like traditional apple cider.
 I like to add some cranberries or cranberry juice to my cider, but this also delicious with just the apples.

 Cookies and Holiday Treats

-Gluten-free Goddess – Gluten-Free Gingersnap Stars – I love anything ginger including ginger snaps.
+I love anything ginger, especially ginger snaps.
 These are a tasty spice cookie, whether you shape them like stars or not.

-Fuel Your Intention: Dairy-free Almond Butter Cup – Everyone likes some chocolate around the holidays and these little chocolate almond butter cups look like a delicious treat.
-I haven’t tried them myself, but they are on my list for this year.
-I think I’ll add some chopped roasted almonds for a little more crunch on top.
+Everyone likes some chocolate around the holidays and these little chocolate almond butter cups are a delicious treat.
+I add some chopped roasted almonds for a little more crunch on top.

-Eye Candy Popper – Gluten-free Hazelnut Shortbread Cookies – Here’s another recipe I’m adding to my baking list this year.
+Here’s a recipe I’m adding to my baking list this year.
 I have some hazelnut flour I’ve been wanting to use and I’m sure the chocolate hazelnut filling will be a hit with the kids.